SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Enumeration declarations have two basic forms and are declared using the keyword ``enum``.

-The first form allows you to declare an enumeration type that contains enumerators of any type, each of which can contain associated values and has the following form:
+The first form allows you to declare an enumeration type that contains values---called :newTerm:`enumerators`---of any type and has the following form:

 .. syntax-outline::

     enum <#enumeration name#> {
-        <#declarations#>
-        case <#enumerator list 1#>
+        case <#enumerator 1#>
-        case <#enumerator list 2#>(<#associated value type#>)
+        case <#enumerator 2#>(<#associated value types#>)
     }

-Enumerations declared in this form are known as :newTerm:`discriminated unions` in other programming languages.
+Enumerations declared in this form are sometimes called :newTerm:`discriminated unions` in other programming languages.

-The body of an enumeration contains zero or more *declarations* and enumeration member declarations.
-These *declarations* can include computed properties, instance methods, initializers, and enumeration member declarations.
-In this form, enumerators consist the keyword ``case`` followed by a list of
+In this form, each case block consists of the keyword ``case`` followed by one or more enumerators, separated by commas.
+The name of each enumerator must be unique.
+Each enumerator can also specify that it stores values of a given type.
+These types are specified in the *associated value types* tuple, immediately following the enumerator.
+For more information and to see examples of enumerators with associated value types, see :ref:`Enumerations_AssociatedValues`.

 The second form allow you to declare an enumeration type that contains enumerators of the same basic type and has the following form: